sushii-00/data_fiesta_sagittarius/README.md

 # COMPETITION NAME: DATA FIESTA 3.0
-TEAM NAME: SAGITTARIUS
+* TEAM NAME: SAGITTARIUS
-FILE NAME: MSIT_SAGITTARIUS
+* FILE NAME: MSIT_SAGITTARIUS
-COLLEGE: MAHARAJ SURAJMAL INSTITUTE OF TECHNOLOGY
+* COLLEGE: MAHARAJ SURAJMAL INSTITUTE OF TECHNOLOGY

-# Team members:
+* Team members: Tushita Singh( Team Leader) , N Sudha Sushma, Utkarsh Chauhan

-Tushita Singh, N Sudha Sushma, Utkarsh Chauhan
+# Problem statement
 ABC Inc. is a Custom products distributor with majority in cosmetics products selling to different types of stores across the U.S but also internationally.
 They are interested in getting a better understanding of their Sales, AUR, COGS and Margin performance across